Lost Maples State Natural Area

 Your whole family will find plenty to do here.
 Take a hike or a photo, go fishing, look for birds and other wildlife, camp, backpack, stargaze and hunt for geocaches.

 Lost Maples protects a special stand of Uvalde bigtooth maples.
 Many folks come here to see colorful leaves on these and other trees in autumn.
 The show varies, depending on weather conditions.
-Check our Fall Foliage report (first 2016 report coming Oct.
-13).
+Check our Fall Foliage report.

 Please stay on designated trails.
 The natural area contains steep and rugged terrain.
 Do not climb on rocks or hillsides.
 Bigtooth maples have shallow roots, and you can hurt the trees by walking over their roots.